 I take my DigiBook out, unfold it, and open the theory book where I left it.
 Let’s see… The docking procedure and protocols… So much theory… I’ve seen it live, easier and with less drag.
 I sigh…

 “Heh, yeah.
 Our trucks have zero-G showers installed.
-We’re prepared for anything,” he grins.
-He straps himself back into the pilot seat, “Heh, keepin’ on with da theory?”
+We’re prepared for anything,” he laughs and grins.
+He straps himself back into the pilot seat.
+“Heh, keepin’ on with da theory?”

 “Yeah, I just started with distances.
 Aia already told me that nowadays the miles have been abolished.”